rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/_index.md

 1. Find the namespace for which you want to edit the resource quota.
 Select **Ellipsis (...) > Edit**.

 1. Edit the Resource Quota **Limits**.
-These limits determine the resource available to the namespace.
+These limits determine the resources available to the namespace.
+The limits must be set within the configured [project limits]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/resource-quotas/#project-limits).

     For more information about each **Resource Type**, see [Resource Quota Types]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/resource-quotas/#resource-quota-types).

     >**Note:**
     >
     >- If a resource quota is not configured for the project, these options will not be available.
-    >- When you enter new limits, Rancher validates that the project has enough resources for the namespaces.
-If there aren't enough resources, Rancher will not let you save.
+    >- If you enter limits that exceed the configured project limits, Rancher will not let you save your edits.

 **Result:** The namespace's default resource quota is overwritten with your override.